 Bachelor of Science degree students may at the end of 3rd year be selected based on performance and given the option of following courses for an additional year with special emphasis on industry-related courses leading to a B.Sc.
 Honours degree in Applied Sciences in place of a Bachelor of Science degree.

 The Faculty also conducts four-year B.Sc.
-Honours study programmes in Computation and Management (jointly with the Faculties of Arts and Management) and in Statistics and Operations Research for students admitted from two separate windows.
+Honours study programme in Statistics and Operations Research for students admitted from a separate window.

 OFFICERS OF THE FACULTY OF SCIENCE